-In order to protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain genetically engineered (GE) organisms that may pose a risk to plant health.
+To protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain organisms developed using genetic engineering that may pose a risk to plant health.
 APHIS coordinates these responsibilities along with the other designated federal agencies as part of the Federal Coordinated Framework for the Regulation of Biotechnology.

-Established as a formal policy in 1986, the Coordinated Framework for Regulation of Biotechnology describes the Federal system for evaluating products developed using modern biotechnology.
+Learn about our biotechnology regulatory authority and the Coordinated Framework for Regulation of Biotechnology, which describes the federal system for evaluating products developed using biotechnology.

 BRS has a comprehensive system to help ensure that biotechnology organizations are maintaining compliance with APHIS’ biotechnology regulations.

-The Biotechnology Quality Management System (BQMS) Program helps biotechnology researchers and organizations analyze the critical control points within their management systems to help them better maintain compliance with APHIS regulations.
+The Biotechnology Quality Management Support (BQMS) Program helps biotechnology researchers and organizations analyze the critical control points within their management systems to help them better maintain compliance with APHIS regulations.